jansony1/voice_matching_test/README.md

    - Ensure that the EC2 security group (8080/8000) is open to the ALB security group.
    - Ensure that the ALB security group has port 443 open.
    - Set up an SSL/TLS certificate with AWS Certificate Manager (ACM) for your domain, and associate it with above 443 port
+   - Adjust ALB timeout to 10 minutes if you use LLM variation generation functions.

 6. Create Environment Variables with Backend URL:
    ```bash